 Homework will be assigned on a regular basis (see homework schedule).
 Homework is due on the date outlined in the schedule.
-You will need to upload your homework as a single pdf file to canvas no later than 11 am on the date it is due.
+You will need to upload your homework as a single pdf file to canvas no later than 12 pm on the date it is due.
 No late homework will be accepted except for unusual circumstances.
 Homework will not be graded in the traditional sense.
 You will find that all homework solutions are posted on Canvas so you will be able to check your own work before submitting the assignment.
 You will be given full credit for submitting your homework on time and following the correct homework format.
-Homework should be submitted on engineering paper.
+Homework that is not submitted as complete and following the homework guidelines will receive a 0.
+No partial credit is awarded on homework, it is 100% or 0.
+Homework must be submitted on engineering paper.
 Solutions should be presented in a clear methodical manner.
 Follow the "homework submission guidelines" when completing your assignment.
 Solutions which are not clearly presented will NOT receive credit.